Elections in North Korea

 Elections in North Korea are held every four-to-five years for the Supreme People's Assembly (SPA), the country's national legislature, and every four years for Local People's Assemblies.
+Each candidate is preselected by the North Korean government and there is no option to write in other candidates, meaning that voters may either submit the ballot unaltered as a "yes" vote or request a pen to cross out the name on the ballot.
+Critics argue that North Korean elections are show elections which lack competition and allow the government to claim a veneer of pseudo-democratic legitimacy.
+A person's vote is not kept anonymous, and those who cross off the name on a ballot are often subject to legal and professional consequences.
+According to official reports, turnout is near 100%.

-All seats are won by the Democratic Front for the Reunification of Korea.
-The founding and ruling Workers' Party of Korea dominates the Front and holds 87.5% of the seats, with 7.4% for the Korean Social Democratic Party, 3.2% for the Chondoist Chongu Party, and 1.9% for independent deputies.
-According to official reports, turnout is near 100%, and approval of the Democratic Front's candidates is unanimous or nearly so.
-North Korean elections have been criticized by many as being sham elections.
+All seats are won by candidates approved in advance by the ruling party, with the vast majority of approved candidates coming from the ruling party itself.
+In 2010, the founding and ruling Workers' Party of Korea held 87.5% of the seats, with 7.4% for the Korean Social Democratic Party, 3.2% for the Chondoist Chongu Party, and 1.9% for independent deputies.

 Procedure

 In reply to a question put forth by Michael Marshall, Li Chun Sik of North Korea stated at a meeting of the Association of Secretaries General of Parliaments (ASGP) of the Inter-Parliamentary Union:

 Only one candidate appears on each ballot.
-Elections are ostensibly conducted by secret ballot, and a voter may cross off the candidate's name to vote against them.
+Elections are nominally conducted by secret ballot, although in practice the voting process affords no secrecy for dissent.
 Voting is mandatory and turnout is habitually near 100%.

 Members of the Supreme People's Assembly are elected to five-year terms, and meet for SPA sessions up to ten days per year.
 The Supreme People's Assembly elects a standing committee known as the Standing Committee, which exercises legislative functions when the Assembly is not in session which in practice is all but a few days of the year.
 It also elects the President of the State Affairs Commission, the country's head of state and highest state office, and the premier, the country's de jure head of government.

+In 2023, the Standing Committee of the Supreme People's Assembly amended and supplemented North Korea's election law.
+Minju Choson, the newspaper of the cabinet and the SPA Standing Committee, stated that North Korea would implement a primary-like system in some constituencies, fielding two candidates to pick the nominee in the single-candidate main elections for People's Assemblies at every level.
+The candidates would be reviewed for qualifications such as loyalty and "revolutionary mindset".
+Previously, the candidates were solely picked by the WPK, and this change would mark the first competitive elections in North Korea since 1948.
+The local elections would also drop using the voting system where the voter would cross off the candidate's name to vote against them, switching to using two different colored ballot boxes for “yes” and “no” votes.